betaglot/plantabeta/docs/guide/What/WhatPlantbeta.md

 <!-- ## Website Sections

-Plantbeta is divided into 6 sections:
+PutPlant is divided into 6 sections:

 - [Guide]()
     - How to use this website